aantonelli94/aantonelli94.github.io/_pages/about.md

 ### Who am I?

 I am a *gravitational-wave astrophysicist*, and I think about gravity, black holes, and neutron stars quite a bit.
-In my book, it does not get any more exciting that this!

 My expertise is in analytical relativity and gravitational-wave source modelling, but I also like to work with data.
 I am interested in the black-hole astrophysics and cosmology that we can learn from gravitational-wave observations.
 Part of my work is devoted to develop statistical tools to maximise the scientific return from such observations.